Fast randomized least-squares solvers can be just as accurate and stable as classical direct solvers

-The fast convergence and stability of FOSSILS are shown in the orange triangle curves in \cref{fig:comparison}.
-In the left panel, we see that FOSSILS converges to the maximum attainable forward error $\norm{\vec{x} - \vec{\hat{x}}}$ at the same rate to both sketch-and-precondition and iterative sketching with momentum.
-In the right panel, we see that the backward error of FOSSILS continues to drop past the point where other methods stagnate, converging to the same backward error as the \QR-based method.
+The fast convergence and stability of both SPIR and FOSSILS are shown in \cref{fig:comparison}.
+In the left panel, we see that SPIR and FOSSILS converge to the forward error $\norm{\vec{x} - \vec{\hat{x}}}$ of the \QR method at the same rate are both sketch-and-precondition and iterative sketching with momentum.
+In the right panel, we see that the backward errors of SPIR and FOSSILS continue to drop past the point where other methods stagnate, converging to the same backward error as the \QR method.